Bolton: Sport

 Bolton Wanderers F.C. is an English Football League club which was formed in 1874 and for 102 years played at Burnden Park.
-The club moved to the University of Bolton Stadium in Horwich in 1997.
+The club moved to the Toughsheet Community Stadium in Horwich in 1997.
 The club has won four FA Cups, the most recent in 1958, and spent 73 seasons in the top division of the English league – more than any club never to have been league champions.

-Bolton Hockey Club fields women's men's and junior teams and has more than 120 playing members.
+Bolton Hockey Club fields women's, men's, and junior teams and has more than 120 playing members.
 The town has a local cricket leagues, the Bolton Cricket League, Bolton also has a rugby union club, Bolton RUFC formed in 1872 situated on Avenue Street.
 The club operates four senior teams, as well as women's and junior sections.
 Bolton Robots of Doom is a baseball club started in 2003, playing home games at Stapleton Avenue.
 In addition to the adult team there is a junior team, Bolton Bears.
 Baseball in Bolton dates back to 1938 with a team called Bolton Scarlets.
 An American football team, the Bolton Bulldogs, plays home games at Smithills School operating varsity and junior varsity teams.

 Speedway racing, known as Dirt Track Racing, was staged at Raikes Park in the pioneering days of 1928, but the speedway was short-lived.

 Greyhound racing took place at the Raikes Park Greyhound Stadium from 1927 until 1996.